-Symptoms are similar with dog bites, even though the bacterium is different.
-Only 5 percent of people get infected with dog bites.
+Symptoms are similar with dog bites or scratches that happen from a dog’s teeth, even though the bacterium is different.
+Only 5% of people get infected with dog bites.
 Usually, the bite has to be really deep or severe.

 Report dog bites to law enforcement, even if it is your own dog.
 If a dog bites all the time, this becomes a safety issue.

-“We always encourage capturing the animal, especially if it’s not your own,” Peterson said.
+“We always encourage capturing the animal, especially if it’s not your own,” Dr. Verville said.
 “We worry about rabies, also, so we don’t want the animal running away.”

-For immediate care, visit a Marshfield Clinic urgent care location.
+For immediate care, visit Marshfield Clinic Health System.

 Find an urgent care location Find an emergency department